Prince Axel of Denmark: Early life and military career

 Axel was born on 12 August 1888, in the Yellow Palace, an 18th-century town house at 18 Amaliegade, immediately adjacent to the Amalienborg Palace complex in Copenhagen.
 He was the second child of Prince Valdemar of Denmark, and his wife Princess Marie of Orléans.
 His father was a younger son of King Christian IX of Denmark and Louise of Hesse-Kassel, and his mother was the eldest daughter of Prince Robert, Duke of Chartres and Princess Françoise of Orléans.
 His parents' marriage was said to be a political match.

 He was christened on 16 September 1888 and his godparents were: King Christian IX and Queen Louise of Denmark (his paternal grandparents); King George I and Queen Olga of Greece (his paternal uncle and aunt); Edward and Alexandra, Prince and Princess of Wales (his paternal uncle and aunt); and Ernest August and Thyra, Duke and Duchess of Cumberland (his paternal uncle and aunt).

-Axel served in the navy and gained the ranks of vice-admiral and admiral a la suite, and became the Presiding Adm.
+Axel served in the navy and gained the ranks of vice-admiral and admiral à la suite, and became the Presiding Adm.
 Director and BFM in A/S Det Eastasiatiske Kompagni (EAC) in Copenhagen.